OctopusDeploy/docs/docs/deployment-examples/custom-scripts/scripts-in-packages/index.md

 3. Include these scripts at the root of your package.
 Octopus will not search subdirectories.

 :::hint
 Avoid duplicate scripts into your package, like `PreDeploy.sh` and `PreDeploy.ps1`, hoping Octopus will choose the right script on your behalf.
 Octopus will try to execute both of these scripts during the pre-deploy phase of the step since both bash and PowerShell are cross-platform runtimes.
-This might lead to surprising behaviour.
+This might lead to surprising behavior.
 :::

 ## Running a Script When A Step Fails